-For example, up to 17 percent of people from Northern Europe are affected by lactase deficiency, whereas in Africa and Asia (where traditionally fewer dairy foods are eaten), the proportion of people who are lactase-deficient may be as high as 95 percent.
+For example, up to 17 percent of people from Northern Europe are affected by lactase deficiency, whereas in African, Asian and Hispanic communities (where traditionally fewer dairy foods are eaten), the proportion of people who are lactase-deficient may be as high as 90 percent (ii).

 This explains why here in the UK, lactose intolerance is more common in those who originate from Asia, Africa or the Caribbean.
-Meanwhile, lactose intolerance can develop at any age, thought most cases tend to be diagnosed in people between the ages of 20 and 40.
+Meanwhile, lactose intolerance can develop at any age, thought most cases tend to be diagnosed in people between the ages of 20 and 40 (iii).

 What are the symptoms?

 Lactase deficiency is very common in adults worldwide, but not everyone who has it goes on to develop the symptoms of lactose intolerance.
 These symptoms tend to develop within a few hours of eating or drinking something that contains lactose.

 If you produce enough lactase, the glucose and galactose are absorbed into your bloodstream.
 But if you don’t, the unabsorbed lactose moves through your gut and into your colon, where it’s broken down (fermented) by bacteria.
 The fermentation produces fatty acids and gases such as carbon dioxide, methane and hydrogen, which leads to typical lactose intolerance symptoms such as: